ewang26/CS2620_2/notebook.md

 # Engineering Notebook

+### 2/11/25

+- Decided to send messages using a user's username rather than their ID in the GUI.
+In the list of users, we show the username and their corresponding ID, but to make this more user-friendly, we map the username to the ID on the server-side, so the user only needs to specify the username of the user they want to send messages to.

 ### 2/10/25

 - While working on the wire protocol, we replaced the old protocol methods in custom_protocol.py with new custom_message classes.
 Specifically, pack_message and unpack_message are replaced by the pack_server/pack_client/unpack_server/unpack_client methods in each Custom_Message class.
 And the request methods are replaced as follows: